foxinal-team/foxinal-app/README.md

 pnpm tauri dev
 ```

-Frontend-only Vite (`pnpm dev`) runs the UI at `http://localhost:1420`, but terminal and SSH will not work without Tauri.
+`pnpm dev` runs the UI only at `http://localhost:1420` — terminal and SSH need Tauri.

 ## Build